MBCProject/mbc-markdown/impact/manipulate-network-traffic.md

 ==========================
 Malware intercepts and manipulates network traffic, typically accessing or modifying data, going to or originating from the system on which the malware instance is executing.
 Also known as a Man-in-the-Middle attack.

-The subsequently defined ATT&CK sub-technique [Data Manipulation: Transmitted Data Manipulation](https://attack.mitre.org/techniques/T1565/002/) is related to this MBC behavior.
+The related [Data Manipulation: Transmitted Data Manipulation](https://attack.mitre.org/techniques/T1565/002/) ATT&CK sub-technique was defined subsequent to this MBC behavior.

 Malware Examples
 ----------------